k4l1sh/WordlistGPT/README.md

 ## Features
 - Use of ChatGPT to generate related words.
-- Fast generation of uppercase variations, l33t variations and characters insertion.
+- Fast generation of uppercase variations, l33t variations and character insertions.
 - Customizable word sizes, batch saving, and more.

 ## Usage